aitorarrietamarcos/aitorarrietamarcos.github.io/papers.md

 * Michelton, G.K., Martinez, J., Sotto-Mayor, B., Arrieta, A., Assuncao, W.K.G., Abreu, R., Egyed, A. “Spectrum-based feature localization for families of systems”, Journal of Systems and Software, 2023, 195, 111532.
 * Aldalur, I., Arrieta, A., Agirre, A., Sagardui, G., & Arratibel, M. "A Micro-Service-Based Framework for Multi-Level Testing of Cyber-Physical Systems".
 In Software Quality Journal (2023), (Accepted for publication).
 * Valle, P., Arrieta, A., Arratibel, M. “Automated Misconfiguration Repair of Configurable Cyber-Physical Systems with Search: an Industrial Case Study on Elevator Dispatching Algorithms”.
 In Proceedings of the 45th International Conference on Software Engineering (ICSE), Software Engineering In Practice (SEIP) Track, 2023, (Accepted for publication)
+* Valle, P., Arrieta, A., Arratibel, M. “Applying and Extending the Delta Debugging Algorithm for Elevator Dispatching Algorithms (Experience Paper)”.
+In Proceedings of the 32nd ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA, 2023)(Accepted for publication).

 ### 2022
 * Han, L., Ali, S., Yue, T., Arrieta, A., Arratibel, M.  "Uncertainty-aware Robustness Assessment of Industrial Elevator Systems".
 In ACM Transactions on Software Engineering and Methodology (TOSEM), 2022, (Accepted for publication)